xxiiyu/imagegen-tech/docs/ComfyUI/model_patches.md

 For inpainting.

-An inpaint mask, which has values ranging from 0 to 1, by default results in a binary decision of "this pixel should(n't) be inpainted."
+An inpaint mask, which may contain values ranging from 0 to 1, by default results in a binary decision of "this pixel should(n't) be inpainted."

 `DifferentialDiffusion` enables models to utilize the full range of mask values, using them as "how much change should be applied to this pixel."